andrakis/node-lithp/README.md

 However, features such as destructive assignment are present, which differs from Erlang.
-A number of other useful features such as pattern matching, list comprehension, binaries, `module:function` calls, and tail recursion are not implemented.
+A number of other useful features such as pattern matching, list comprehension, binaries, and `module:function` calls are not implemented.
 Some of these can be implemented as library functions, and others could be implemented by an improved parser and builtin library.

 Additionally, one may define functions with an arity of *, which passes all parameters in the first parameter: